Selim Amallah: Standard Liège

 Amallah joined Standard Liège in 2019.
 On 12 December 2019, he scored Standard's second goal to put the club up on Premier League club Arsenal during the group stage of the Europa League; but Arsenal scored twice in the final 12 minutes to snatch a 2–2 draw.
 Three days later, he scored in Standard's 1–1 draw against his former club and rivals Anderlecht.

 On 1 October 2020, in a UEFA Europa League play-off match against Fehérvár, Amallah scored twice from the penalty-spot to help secure a 3–1 win and qualification to the group stage.
 In November 2020, he was awarded with the Belgian Lion Award, given to the best player of Arab origin playing in Belgium.
 He succeeded his compatriot, Mehdi Carcela, who won the previous two editions.
 On 13 March 2021, he scored the only goal as Standard defeated Eupen to reach the final of the Belgian Cup.

 Valladolid

 On 31 January 2023, Amallah signed a four-and-a-half-year contract with La Liga side Real Valladolid.
+He scored twice in seven appearances during the remainder of the season, as the club suffered relegation.

+On 29 August 2023, Amallah moved to Valencia CF in the Spanish top tier on a one-year loan deal.
+Upon returning, he featured regularly before suffering relegation, and terminated his link with the Blanquivioletas on 1 September 2025.